 About this cultivar:

 Patrinia scabiosifolia, aka Golden lace, is one of the best new perennials for adding a bit of summer bling to your garden.
 After looking a bit green for the first year, every year thereafter you will find clusters of tall, airy, see-through stems, topped with chrome-yellow flowers throughout the summer.
-After the blooms fade, the remaining floral parts retain the golden color.
+After the blooms fade, the remaining floral parts retain the golden colour.
 First discovered early in the 19th century growing on the grassy steppes of Dahuria, in Eastern Siberia.

 - Position: Full sun, partial shade